themapglobal/backend-demo/README.md

 # The Map: Backend Demo

-Use this README for a Python-based approach to populate a set of Goal and Project nodes, according to [The Map Software Spec](https://docs.google.com/document/d/1yS5EBGSbyfGnAQXkVqc-jKegME8xDbsephDIKAGOl0g/edit#heading=h.rjp9y39k12t7)
+This is a Python-based demo that populates some Goal and Project nodes

+It follows **[The Map Spec](https://docs.google.com/document/d/1yS5EBGSbyfGnAQXkVqc-jKegME8xDbsephDIKAGOl0g/edit#heading=h.rjp9y39k12t7)**, and leverages Ocean data NFTs.

 ## 1. Setup
 ## Prerequisites